Superficial vein thrombosis: Physical activity

 Inactivity is contraindicated in the aftermath of an SVT.
 Uninterrupted periods of sitting or standing may cause the SVT to elongate from its point of origin, increasing the risk for complications and clinical worsening.

 Medications

 Medications used for the treatment of SVT include anticoagulants, NSAIDs (except aspirin), antibiotics, and corticosteroids.

 Anticoagulants

 SVTs that occur within the great saphenous vein within 3 cm of the saphenofemoral junction are considered to be equivalent in risk to DVTs.
 These high risk SVTs are treated identically with therapeutic anticoagulation.
 Anticoagulation is also used for intermediate risk SVTs that are greater than 3 cm from the saphenofemoral junction or are greater than 4–5 cm in length.

 Anticoagulation for high risk SVTs includes the use of vitamin K antagonists or novel oral anticoagulants (NOACs) for 3 months.
 Anticoagulation for intermediate risk SVTs includes fondaparinux 2.5 mg daily for 45 days or the use of intermediate to therapeutic dose low molecular weight heparin for 4–6 weeks.

+Anticoagulation in the treatment of SVTs has been demonstrated to prevent extension of the SVT, or the development of DVTs or PEs.